rackerlabs/design-system/_docs/style/spacing.md

 <!-- BUG: a[href="content"] apparently is a specifically styled thing in HelixUI... -->

-## Content text
+## Content

-Content lives inside the container.
-Content is stacked vertically using line-heights and bottom margins (depending on type of content).
+Content is displayed inside the container and can be stacked vertically using line-heights and bottom margins (depending on type of content).
 Bottom margins add extra spacing that improves visually perceptible intervals, which is helpful for conveying hierarchy.
 Content contains:

-- Headers are at the highest level of hierarchy for content (page title, section title, sub-section title, container title)
+- **Headers**: Headers are the highest level of hierarchy for content and are used for page titles, section titles, sub-section titles, and  container titles.
-- Just below the header hierarchy is the data interspersed in the form of paragraphs, lists, forms, and tables that we will refer to as leaf-nodes.
+- **Leaf node**: A leaf node is located just below the header and consists of paragraphs, lists, forms, and tables.

+Apply a *stack* value to the space below a [header](#headers) (8px) and [leaf-nodes](#leaf-nodes) (4, 8, or 16px according to the content type).

 {% endcolumn %}

 </div>

 <div class="hxRow"  markdown="1">

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-**Baseline grid is multiples of four.**
-Just like using columns as guides in your design, the baseline grid is a way to help you make decisions and build consistency into your layout based on multiples of four.
+**Baseline value**: The Helix spacing system uses four as the baseline number on which all other spatial values are determined.
+For example, the font size for all headings is a multiple of four.
+A baseline value helps you build consistency into your layout.

-**Line-height ratio is 1.5.**
-This ratio is taken from WCAG SC 1.4.8 guideline which states line-spacing is at least space-and-a-half (1.5) to enable people of different abilities to track and comprehend information more easily.
+**Line-height ratio is 1.5**: The line-height ratio is taken from the WCAG SC 1.4.8 guideline which states that line spacing should be at least 1.5x the size of the font.
+This amount of spacing enables people of different abilities to more easily track and comprehend information.

-**Line-heights.**
-Line-heights across all font-sizes must be proportional to each other to create a good vertical rhythm.
-To accomplish this  we use the same base line-height / base font-size ratio for deriving all other line-heights (font-size X 1.5 line-height ratio = line-height).
-Use the following calculated line-height values.
+**Line height**: Apply the line-height ratio to all font sizes to create proportional spacing between content areas.
+Use this chart to determine the appropriate line height for each font size.

 {% endcolumn %}